metocean/sd-assessment-task/README.md

 This task should be evaluated anonymously, this means within the files you supply, cannot have any information that would allow us to indentify you.

-Once you have finished, please DON'T submit a PR to this repo or , but compress this repo with your code in it as ZIP format and reply to recruitment@metservice.com with subtitle "Scientific Developer - Assessment Task".
+Once you have finished, please DON'T submit a PR to this repo, but compress it contents with your code as a ZIP format file and send to recruitment@metservice.com with the subtitle "Scientific Developer - Assessment Task".

 ## Docker and docker-compose usage tips